Practical test for cars explained

 If you give the wrong answer for one or both questions, you'll be marked with one driving fault.

-You can find source material in the Driver Standards Agency (DSA) publication 'The official DSA guide to driving - the essential skills' and 'The official DSA guide to learning to drive', available online via the link below:
+You can find source material in the Driver & Vehicle Standards Agency (DVSA) publication 'The official DVSA guide to driving - the essential skills' and 'The official DVSA guide to learning to drive', available online via the link below:

 If you plan to use your own vehicle at the practical driving test, there are some vehicles that can't be used for safety reasons.
 You'll need to check that a recall or safety notice doesn't affect the vehicle.